openjdk/guide/src/index.md

 > `-comments`
 > :    Used by observers to directly provide feedback/comments to the experts (typically a lead will process the comments list and forward things on to the experts list).

+## Changing your email address

+If you need to change your registered email address, or if you have any other problems with the mailing lists, please contact [mailman@openjdk.java.net](mailto:mailman@openjdk.java.net).

 # Code Conventions

 * [Java code conventions](https://www.oracle.com/technetwork/java/codeconvtoc-136057.html)